ReTabAD: A Benchmark for Restoring Semantic Context in Tabular Anomaly Detection: Detailed description of Zero-shot LLM Framework

-\textbf{Data parameters.} By default, tabular inputs are serialized in raw form without normalization or discretization.
+\textbf{Data Parameters.} By default, tabular inputs are serialized in raw form without normalization or discretization.
 However, both normalization (\texttt{serialize\_normalize\_method}) and discretization into a user-defined number of buckets (\texttt{serialize\_n\_buckets}) are available as options.
-For normal statistics, we provide 5th/95th percentiles derived from the training data, which serve as representative ranges for contextual grounding.
+For normal statistics, we provide 5th/95th percentiles derived from the training data (only normal), which serve as representative ranges for contextual grounding.

-\textbf{Model parameters.} We use large language models in a zero-shot setting, where the backbone LLM (\texttt{llm\_model}) can be selected flexibly (e.g., GPT-4o).
-The inference batch size is set to \texttt{15}, with a maximum of \texttt{5} retries per query.
-For prompt construction, we adopt the Type~D format (\texttt{prompt\_type=D}), which incorporates full textual metadata (domain, feature, and normal statistics).
+\textbf{Model Parameters.} We use large language models (LLMs) in a zero-shot setting, where the backbone LLM can be selected flexibly (e.g., GPT-4o).
+The inference batch size is set to \texttt{15}, with a maximum of \texttt{5} retries per query to ensure instruction following and prevent output format errors.